sebsauvage/MinigalNano/README.md

 miniBoardNano is a very simple image gallery.
 It adheres to the KISS principle and is very easy to install. miniBoardNano does not have a web admin interface: You just upload your images in the photo folder.
 It only requires php and GD (no database, no special libraries like PEAR or ImageMagick).
 Boardigal Nano uses a javascript Lightbox (Use left/right arrows for navigation), but it degrades gracefully if javascript is disabled.

-miniBoardNano is based on Minigal Nano SSE, that is is based on [Thomas Rybak's](http://www.minigal.dk/minigal-nano.html) version which seems to have been abandonned in 2010.
+miniBoardNano is based on Minigal Nano SEE by [Sebsauvage](https://github.com/sebsauvage/MinigalNano), that is is based on [Thomas Rybak's](http://www.minigal.dk/minigal-nano.html) version which seems to have been abandonned in 2010.

 Its add new themes and icons, use more modern html/css, update JS libs, and wants to be more community pull-friendly for the future.